Massage is one of the best techniques for relieving muscle pain.

 Turmeric oil has soothing components which are able to block inflammatory cytokines and enzymes.

-A study in 2010 also found that turmeric had an anti-inflammatory effect on joints.
+A study in 2010 also found that turmeric essential oil had an anti-inflammatory effect on joints.
 Whilst turmeric can make a valuable addition to massage oil, it is important to use it sparingly, as turmeric oil can stain skin yellow.

 A study in 2014 found that wintergreen oil was able to reduce inflammation and pain in damaged tissue.